PRICE

 Date changes may be requested at any time up to 60 days prior to your departure date for a $100.00 fee per person.
 Date changes are subject to availability and apply only to the current climbing season.
 No date changes allowed less than 60 days before departure.

 Since departures require a minimum number of participants, Northwest Alpine Guides must adhere to a stringent refund policy.
 The policy is intended to protect participants who have otherwise committed time and resources to the departure.
-Please read our Online Reservation for Terms and Conditions.
+Please read our Terms and Conditions.

 Some examples of snack foods include dried meats (salami), jerky (turkey, beef, fish), tuna fish, cheese, crackers, bagels, dried fruit, nuts, chocolate, candy bars, gummy candy, cookies, energy bars and trail mix.